Audio books, newspapers and magazines are available to listen to on CD and in digital formats like MP3.

 DAISY stands for Digital Accessible Information System.
 It is now a recognised worldwide standard for audio, developed by the DAISY Consortium which includes charities such as RNIB and commercial organisations like Microsoft.

 A USB stick is a data storage device which gives you flexibility in how you choose to listen to your audio books.
 A Talking Book on USB stick can be played through a computer using your existing media software, or through a USB player – a much cheaper option than a DAISY player at less than £30.
-With a USB player you can move forwards and backwards, just like a cassette recorder.
+With a USB player you can move forwards and backwards.
 You can also bookmark several USB sticks at any one time.
 So if you want to have lots of books or newspapers and magazines on the go at any one time, you can save your place on each USB stick.

 RNIB Overdrive is a simple, personal and portable digital library service, which lets you download and listen to Talking Books, Talking Magazines and Podcasts on your computer, smartphone or tablet.
 For more information visit the RNIB Overdrive page.

 RNIB Overdrive is just one of the many Reading Choices that we offer.

 Listening to audio on a CD simply needs a stereo or other music system that has a CD player.

 Using DAISY CDs needs a DAISY player or DAISY software on your computer, or it can be played on some normal CD players.

 A USB stick can be played using a USB player, or on a computer using your existing media software.
 It was also be played on some models of DAISY player.

 Downloading audio needs an internet connection and a computer, MP3 player, tablet or mobile phone to save the audio on.
 Some specialist MP3 players like the Victor Reader Stream or the Milestone can be used to listen to downloaded audiobooks.